 - Sexual health; past and current sexual partners, previous STIs if any, contraceptive usage, sexual preferences

 - Menstrual health; the date of your last period, amount of bleeding, pain during periods, cycle duration

 What is involved in gynaecological or pelvic examination?

-Pelvic examinations are not painful and take less than 5 minutes to perform.
+There’s misinformation about this but pelvic examinations are not painful and take less than 5 minutes to perform.
 Your chaperone can be present to help.

 The examination involves looking at the vulva and the vaginal lips, followed by the use of a small duckbill instrument to look at the cervix and the inside of the vagina.
 This is usually followed by gentle insertion of two gloved fingers in the vagina to feel the uterus, with the other hand on the abdomen.

 If required, a Pap smear or STI swab is taken as well, with the patient’s consent.